muwella/kittchen/README.md

 ## Quickstart
 On Windows:

-* Create a virtual environment:
+* On C:/your/path/to/kittchen directory, create a virtual environment:

 ```
 python -m venv venv